Gurunanthan/Basic-Interview-Questions-Java/basic-questions.md

 In the example above, the `MyClass` class has three constructors, each catering to different initialization requirements.
 The appropriate constructor is chosen based on the number and types of arguments provided during object instantiation.
 This flexibility enhances the usability and versatility of the class.
 </details>
 <details>
   <summary>36.
-Garbage Collection in Java:</summary>
+Garbage Collection in Java ?</summary>

   <p style="background-color: #f2f2f2; margin-left: 20px;">Garbage collection in Java is the automatic process of identifying and reclaiming the memory occupied by objects that are no longer reachable or in use by the program.
 Java employs an automatic garbage collector to handle memory management, relieving developers from manually deallocating memory.</p>

-  <p style="background-color: #f2f2f2; margin-left: 20px;"><strong>Functions in Garbage Collection:</strong></p>
+  <p style="background-color: #f2f2f2; margin-left: 20px;"><strong>Functions in Garbage Collection ?</strong></p>

   <ol style="background-color: #f2f2f2; margin-left: 40px;">
-    <li><strong>Identification of Unreachable Objects:</strong> The garbage collector identifies objects that are no longer reachable from the root of the object graph, typically starting from the main method.</li>
+    <li><strong>Identification of Unreachable Objects ?</strong> The garbage collector identifies objects that are no longer reachable from the root of the object graph, typically starting from the main method.</li>
-    <li><strong>Reclamation of Memory:</strong> Once unreachable objects are identified, the garbage collector reclaims the memory occupied by these objects, making it available for new allocations.</li>
+    <li><strong>Reclamation of Memory ?</strong> Once unreachable objects are identified, the garbage collector reclaims the memory occupied by these objects, making it available for new allocations.</li>
-    <li><strong>Compactification (Optional):</strong> Some garbage collectors perform compactification, where the remaining objects are moved to a contiguous block of memory, reducing memory fragmentation.</li>
+    <li><strong>Compactification (Optional) ?</strong> Some garbage collectors perform compactification, where the remaining objects are moved to a contiguous block of memory, reducing memory fragmentation.</li>
   </ol>

-  <p style="background-color: #f2f2f2; margin-left: 20px;"><strong>Java Garbage Collection Process:</strong></p>
+  <p style="background-color: #f2f2f2; margin-left: 20px;"><strong>Java Garbage Collection Process ?</strong></p>

   <p style="background-color: #f2f2f2; margin-left: 40px;">Java uses a generational garbage collection algorithm, primarily dividing the heap into two main areas: the Young Generation and the Old Generation.</p>

   <ol style="background-color: #f2f2f2; margin-left: 40px;">
-    <li><strong>Young Generation:</strong> Newly created objects are initially allocated in the Young Generation.
+    <li><strong>Young Generation ?</strong> Newly created objects are initially allocated in the Young Generation.
 A Minor Garbage Collection is performed frequently in this area.</li>
-    <li><strong>Old Generation:</strong> Objects that survive multiple Minor Garbage Collections are eventually moved to the Old Generation.
+    <li><strong>Old Generation ?</strong> Objects that survive multiple Minor Garbage Collections are eventually moved to the Old Generation.
 Major Garbage Collection is less frequent but involves the entire heap.</li>
-    <li><strong>Garbage Collector Types:</strong> Java has various garbage collector implementations, such as Serial, Parallel, CMS (Concurrent Mark-Sweep), G1 (Garbage First), each suited for different scenarios and performance requirements.</li>
+    <li><strong>Garbage Collector Types ?</strong> Java has various garbage collector implementations, such as Serial, Parallel, CMS (Concurrent Mark-Sweep), G1 (Garbage First), each suited for different scenarios and performance requirements.</li>
   </ol>

   <p style="background-color: #f2f2f2; margin-left: 20px;">In summary, Java's garbage collection automates memory management by identifying and reclaiming memory occupied by unreachable objects, ensuring efficient and reliable memory usage in Java applications.</p>
 </details>

 <details>
   <summary>37.
-Difference between `static` and `final` Keywords:</summary>
+Difference between `static` and `final` Keywords ?</summary>

   <table style="background-color: #f2f2f2; margin-left: 20px; border-collapse: collapse; width: 80%;">
     <tr>